 Can You Claim a Refund for TDS Deducted Under Section 194N?

-Yes, you can claim a tax refund of the TDS deducted under Section 194N.
-To claim a tax refund, you need to file your Income Tax Return (ITR) and show that the tax has been deducted but is not due based on your total income.
-The refund is issued after the Income Tax Department verifies your return.
+Yes, a refund can be claimed for TDS deducted under Section 194N.
+To do this, you must file your Income Tax Return (ITR) and report the TDS amount.
+If the income tax deducted exceeds your actual tax liability based on your total income, the excess amount will be refunded.
+The refund is processed after the Income Tax Department verifies your return.

 How to Claim a Refund